icaliman/saron/README.md

 Saron: Smart Web Monitor
 ==================

-Monitoring application for Node.js using Derby.
+### Monitoring and control remote servers and PCs using Node.js using Derby.

-Consists of two parts:
+Consists of two parts both written in Node.js:

 1. Main Saron server.
-2. Client/daemon which you can install on many remote servers/PCs to monitor them.
+2. Client/daemon which you can install on any remote server/PC to monitor it.

 Installation
 ==================